erikvdbergh/WDSWFairDataSprint/LinkedMetadataExercises.md

 In the top right Choose repository select BASIC.
 Then select SPARQL on the left to obtain the SPARQL interface from GraphDB.
 When executing a query, all URLs (in blue) can be clicked upon which gives additional information and gives insights into what other properties can be directly queried from this statement.

+**In the following exercises, try to fill in the ellipses (...) to make the queries work.**

 1. Select all things that are Persons...
-Selects subjects connected to the object dbo:Person via the predicate rdf:type ?thing is the only variable
+Selects subjects connected to the object dbo:Person via the predicate rdf:type. `?thing` is the only variable.

 ```
 SELECT ?...